 Budget Day of the Ministry of Finance (Prinsjesdag) (www.rijksoverheid.nl)

 Third Tuesday in September, when the national budget is presented.

 General explanation of the National Budget.

-People working in salaried employment for the government.
+People working in paid employment for the government.

 Goods that cannot be delivered to individual persons.
 Once delivered, these goods are automatically available for everybody, for instance a dyke.